williamw04/Pygame_Snake/docs/snakeGame.md

         self.food = None
         self._place_food()
 ```
-First set the direction of the snake to right.
+1. First set the direction of the snake to right.

-Then we initalize the list that stores the components of the snake.
+2. Then we initalize the list that stores the components of the snake.
 We will define the snake as a
-list of coordinates (Note: self.snake will also contain food and the reasoning will be clearer).
-Self.head coordinates is the center of the display and the body of the snake coordinates
+list of coordinates Self.head coordinates is the center of the display and the body of the snake coordinates
 are set as offsets of the head.
+The offset value is BLOCK_SIZE represnting the space between each
+snake body part and the size of the body.
 The coordinates are represented as a custom namedtuple Points
 which is defined outside the class

-The score is then set as zero and food as none initally.
+3. The score is then set as zero and food as none initally.

-Finally self._place_food() is called to place the first food and we define our first helper function.
+4. Finally self._place_food() is called to place the first food and we define our first helper function.

 Together End Code:
 ``` python